 This food market has space for over 200 people and is larger than Mercado del Parque in Laureles.
 I live only a five-minute walk from the new Mercado de Sabaneta.
 So, I expect that I will eventually check out all the restaurants in this new market.

-Medellín and the Aburrá Valley now has eight gastronomic markets with a total of over 160 small format restaurants.
-Two of these are located in El Poblado, one is located in Envigado, one is in Laureles, one is in Sabaneta, one is in Bello, one is in Aranjuez and one is in Buenos Aires.
-The seven Mercado markets are similar and Contenedores is a different format.
+Medellín and the Aburrá Valley now has nine gastronomic markets with a total of over 175 small format restaurants.
+Two are located in El Centro, one is in El Poblado, one in Envigado, one in Laureles, one in Sabaneta, one in Bello, one in Aranjuez and one in Buenos Aires.
+The eight Mercado markets are similar and Contenedores is a different format.

 Furthermore, these gastronomic markets in the Medellín metro area are pretty popular.
 So, it is surprising to me that I haven’t yet found a similar gastronomic market in any other cities in Colombia I have been to.